adityachatterjeedev/adityachatterjeedev.github.io/_posts/2025-06-09-optimizers-from-gradient-descent-to-momentum.md

 Concretely, this is implemented using an exponential moving average (EMA) of past gradients.
 By smoothing the gradients across time, momentum helps dampen oscillations and accelerates convergence, especially in the directions of consistent descent.

-We introduce a velocity term $v_k \in \R^n$, initialized as zero, that acts as the EMA with gradient .
-At each step, we update this velocity using the current gradient and a momentum parameter $\beta \in [0,1]$.
-The parameter determines how much of the previous velocity to retain:
+We introduce a velocity term $v_k \in \R^n$, initialized as zero, that acts as the EMA with gradient.
+At each step, rather than immediately updating $w$ in the direction of the gradient, we update this velocity using the current gradient and a momentum parameter $\beta \in [0,1]$, and use that to shift the weights.
+This adds inertia to the optimization, helping us smooth out noisy gradients and push through flat regions.

 \\[
 \begin{align}